NotDarkn/ultradocs/docs/speedrun-tech.md

       Punching or whiplashing during whiplash will cancel it, this can be used to make green hook points function as blue ones or for quickly reaching max jackhammer damage.
     </td>
     <td width="100px">
-      1. Whiplash <br />
+      1. whiplash <br />
-      2. Press punch or whiplash again
+      2. press punch or whiplash again
     </td>
     <td width="200px">
         <video width="300" height="auto" loop controls muted>